 - Frequently Asked Questions about graduate admissions in astronomy

-- Contact the Graduate School of Arts and Sciences Admissions Office with an application request
+- Please visit the application portal of the Graduate School of Arts and Sciences to apply.

 - The Astronomy Department is participating in the University of Virginia Bridge to the Doctorate Program